Tom Wass

 Thomas George Wass (26 December 1873 – 27 October 1953) was a Nottinghamshire cricketer, a bowler best remembered, alongside Albert Hallam, for bowling that gave Nottinghamshire a brilliant County Championship win in 1907.
 Wass also holds the record for the most wickets taken for Nottinghamshire — 1633 for 20.34 each.

 Tall and solidly built, Wass had a highly rhythmic run-up that allowed him to be, in his prime, fast through the air.
 However, it was his leg-cutter that made him formidable, and Wass, unlike most fast bowlers of the time, was very dangerous after rain but less effective on a firm pitch when the ball did not turn.
 He also had a very difficult slower ball that on his best days caught many batsmen unaware.
 Wass was a very moderate fieldsman, and had no pretensions to be a batsman — though he did score 56 against Derbyshire in 1906, he was dropped four times in doing so.

 Wass began his career in local cricket but became a professional for Edinburgh Academicals and Liverpool.
 Qualified by residence, Wass was offered a place on the Lancashire staff but declined, yet he still took some time to establish himself in a Nottinghamshire side that was in the late 1890s exceedingly weak in bowling and it was never understood why he was given so little to do when he finally broke into the team in the last game against Lancashire.
-In his first two full seasons, he had very modest records, but in 1900 Wass became Nottinghamshire's chief bowler along with John Gunn, and bowled the team to seven victories as against five in the three season from 1897 to 1899.
+In his first two full seasons, he had very modest records, but in 1900 Wass became Nottinghamshire's chief bowler along with John Gunn, and bowled the team to seven victories as against five in the three seasons from 1897 to 1899.
 In 1901, apart from one match on a sticky wicket against a weak Derbyshire eleven, Wass was so disappointing he was dropped from the side.
 He took 58 wickets at the contemporaneously high cost of 29.72.
 On the wet wickets of 1902 Wass became one of the most difficult bowlers in the game, capturing 140 wickets at 15.89 runs each in all first-class cricket.
 It remains noteworthy how Wass' bowling was the decisive factor in each Nottinghamshire victory that summer: